-A theft or shoplifting conviction — whether a misdemeanor petty theft or a felony grand theft — can make you inadmissible to Canada under the Immigration and Refugee Protection Act (IRPA).
-Canada uses the dual criminality principle: your foreign offence is mapped to its closest Canadian Criminal Code (CCC) equivalent, and that equivalency determines whether you face serious or non-serious criminality.
+Short answer: in most cases you can still travel to Canada with a theft or shoplifting conviction, but you usually need to resolve the inadmissibility first, and a border or visa officer makes the final call.
+A theft or shoplifting conviction, whether a misdemeanor petty theft or a felony grand theft, can make you inadmissible to Canada under the Immigration and Refugee Protection Act (IRPA).
+Canada uses the dual criminality principle: your foreign offence is mapped to its closest Canadian Criminal Code (CCC) equivalent, and that equivalency determines whether you generally face serious or non-serious criminality.
 For theft, the critical factor is usually the value of property stolen, because Canadian law draws a sharp line at $5,000.
-This guide explains the equivalency analysis, how to determine your inadmissibility tier, and the options available to you.
+Below that line, theft is a hybrid offence with a 2-year maximum (generally non-serious criminality); above it, theft is straight indictable with a 10-year maximum (generally serious criminality).
+This guide explains the equivalency analysis in plain language, shows what each tier means for you, and walks through the practical options: deemed rehabilitation, a Temporary Resident Permit, and Criminal Rehabilitation.
+It is educational only and is not legal advice; for your own situation, confirm with IRCC or a licensed immigration lawyer or CICC-regulated consultant.

 How Theft Is Classified Under Canadian Law

-The exact classification of your theft conviction depends on the Canadian equivalency analysis — the value involved and specific elements of the charge.
-Use the free Admissibility Screener for an initial check, or get your Admissibility Report ($49.99) for the complete equivalency analysis with your exact fee tier and rehabilitation timeline.
+The exact classification of your theft conviction depends on the Canadian equivalency analysis, the value involved and specific elements of the charge.
+Use the free Admissibility Explorer for an initial check, or get your Admissibility Breakdown ($49.99) for the complete equivalency analysis with your exact fee tier and rehabilitation timeline.

 Serious vs Non-Serious Criminality: Why It Matters